 Among many things, COVID has taught us how easy and effective it is to conduct our ORIGINS appointments online in a relaxed and efficient manner, while still giving our families the same benefits they have been promised.

-With this in mind, The ORIGINS Project is now offering virtual appointments as an option for the paediatric component of our one- and three-year assessments.
+With this in mind, The ORIGINS Project is now conducting the paediatric component of our one- and three-year assessments virtually.

 "As the project grows, it is becoming increasingly difficult to squeeze in appointments at a convenient time for families with young children who are balancing life, work and prior commitments," Engagement and Quality Manager, Elayne Downie said.
 "We don’t want anyone to miss out on the opportunity to discuss their child’s health and development with a paediatrician."

-To make it easier for our young families to attend appointments, and to ensure that all our families can book their assessment appointments in a timely manner, the project is giving families the opportunity to split the one- and three-year timepoints into two separate components.
+To make it easier for our young families to attend appointments, and to ensure that all our families can book their assessment appointments in a timely manner, the project will be splitting the one- and three-year timepoints into two separate components.

-We are encouraging families to have the child health and development assessment via Telehealth, with an ORIGINS paediatrician, who will go through the results of the questionnaires, that are required at these time points, and will discuss any issues if they are identified.
+The child health and development assessment will take place via Telehealth, with an ORIGINS paediatrician, who will go through the results of the questionnaires, that are required at these time points, and will discuss any issues if they are identified.

 Parents will also have the opportunity to ask our paediatrician about any concerns or questions they may have about their child.

-Families that have attended a virtual appointment can then come into the ORIGINS clinic at Joondalup Health Campus for their child’s measurements, sample collections and skin prick allergy test with the ORIGINS team.
+Families will then come into the ORIGINS clinic at Joondalup Health Campus for their child’s measurements, sample collections and skin prick allergy test with the ORIGINS team.

 "We received feedback that many families have actually preferred the virtual appointments we were holding when we had to move to an online service during COVID lockdowns," Elayne said.